crispinprojects/talkcalendar/README.md

 ## Core Features

 * built with C and GTK4 for GTK based desktops
-* month view calendar with calendar day tooltips
+* Graphical user interface with month view calendar allowing events to be entered and edited
-* calendar event titles displayed
+* display of truncated event titles on calendar
-* event details, location, start and end time can be entered and edited
+* use of tooltips (hovering over an event day displays a tooltip with day event details)
 * export and import iCalendar files (backup and restore)
+* click and talk (click on calendar day to read out events)
 * talking clock (t-key)
+* calendar tools such as calculate Easter and search for events
 * Sqlite3 database used to store events